MaartenK-SDB/CleaningDataWeek4Assignment/README.md

 # Getting and Cleaning Data Course Project

 This repository is my submission(MR K) for the Getting and Cleaning Data Course Project.
 The data originates from [UCI](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-The researchers attempt to recognize human activities as logged by a smartphones (Samsung Galaxy S II) placed on participants waists using the phones embedded accelerometer and gyroscope.
+The researchers attempt to recognize human activities as logged by a smartphone (Samsung Galaxy S II) placed on participants waists using the phones embedded accelerometer and gyroscope.
 For further information, visit the link above.